thephpleague/container/docs/3.x/delegate-containers.md

 $container->delegate($delegate);
 ~~~

-Now that the delegate has been registered, if a service cannot be resolved, the container will resort to the `has` and `get` methods of the delegate to resolve the requested service.
+Now that the delegate has been registered, if a service cannot be resolved via the primary container, it will resort to the `has` and `get` methods of the delegates to resolve the requested service.